-The 95% confidence interval computation is useful for assessing the certainty of a means estimate, and for normal probability density function that interval is $\pm 1.96$ standard error of the mean.
-The normal density function is part of the exponential family of density functions, and in this study we anticipate that the distribution of Times to First Confirmed LIBe will be truncated toward the origin.
-However, available mean and variance data on efficacy (e.g., Carroll, S., 2006, In Debboun et al. (eds.), Insect Repellents, CRC Press) indicate that no individual values will be near zero.
+The 95% confidence interval computation is useful for assessing the certainty of a means estimate, and for a normal probability density function that interval is ± 1.96 standard error of the mean.
+In this study we anticipate that the distribution of Times to First Confirmed LIBe will be truncated towards the origin.
+Because available mean and variance data on efficacy (e.g., Carroll 2006 and other references listed in below) indicate that no individual values will be near zero, approximating the exponential model with the normal model is likely justifiable.
 Using the rule of thumb that a distribution in which the mean is greater than three standard deviations above zero may be regarded as effectively normal, it is sensible to compute and report the normal 95% confidence interval in this study.
+Alternatively, if tests indicate substantial deviation from a normal distribution, the deviation will be corrected prior to anlysis.

-To consider an example, in a study of repellency employing eight subjects, Cilek et al. (J. Amer.
-Mosq.
-Control Assoc.
-20: 299-304, 2004) recorded a mean protection time of approximately 180 minutes, with a standard error of about 15 minutes.
+To consider an example, in a study of repellency employing eight subjects, Cilek et al. (2004) recorded a mean protection time of approximately 180 minutes, with a standard error of about 15 minutes.
 Had the N been six, we can roughly predict that the 95% CI would be 148-212.
 At N=10, the estimate would be 155-205.
 At N= 20, the interval would be roughly 162-198.
 Evidently, adding the additional 10 subjects to reach an N of 20 shrinks the interval, in absolute terms, no more than did the addition of four subjects to increase the sample size from 6 to 10.

-To summarize, adding subjects beyond six increases the precision of the means estimate only slowly.
-However, the individual and public health importance of avoiding inaccuracy in this study, coupled with the fact that data collection is only 'replicated' once (in a different habitat at that), argues for a prudent approach.
+To summarize, in the case of a highly efficacious repellent, adding subjects beyond six is likely to increase the precision of the means estimate only slowly.
+However, the regulatory justification for this study is predicated on an aversion to assuming that efficacy is closely predictable in new formulations.
+That conservatism is further justified on the basis of the individual and public health importance of avoiding inaccuracy in this study.
+That position, coupled with the fact that data collection is only 'replicated' once (in a different habitat at that), argues for a prudent approach.
 To reduce the risk of over-representing atypically attractive subjects, as well the weight of the value obtained from any one subject, we regard 10 (rather than six) treated subjects as a better sample size for the repellency portion of the study.